needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

 The `AssetsUploader` script shows you how to do the following:

 * Create an asset in a Unity Cloud Project
-* Create an asset file and attach it to the created asset
+* Create a file and attach it to the created asset
-* Upload asset file contents
+* Upload the file contents

 To open the AssetsUploader script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/AssetDatabaseUploader/Scripts/AssetsUploader.cs` file.